YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/local_deployment.md

 The service will start listening on `http://localhost:8081/` for incoming requests.

-## Start Messaging Microservice
+## Start Messenger Microservice

-Wait until the Config and Discover servers get started and then launch the Messaging microservice.
+Once the Config and Discover Servers are started, also start the Messenger microservice.

-1. Start the messaging microservice:
+1. Start the microservice:
     ```shell
     cd {project-root-dir}/messenger
-    ```

-3. Start the app from command line:
-    ```shell
     mvn spring-boot:run
     ```
     Alternatively, you can start the app from your IDE of choice.
 Just boot the `Application.java` file.

+2. Wait while the database is preloaded with the sample data.
+Check the log for the following output:
+    ```java
+    INFO 90053 --- [  restartedMain] c.y.a.m.data.generator.DataGenerator     : Generating Messages
+    INFO 90053 --- [  restartedMain] c.y.a.m.data.generator.DataGenerator     : Finished data generation
+    Preloaded all Profiles to local cache
+    ```

-4. Open http://localhost:8080 in your browser (if it's not opened automatically)
+3. Open http://localhost:8080 in your browser (if it's not opened automatically) and log in using the following credentials:

-5. Log in under a test user:
     ```shell
     username: test@gmail.com
     pwd: password
     ```

+4. Send a few messages and try to upload a picture:

 Enjoy and have fun!